jupyterlab-contrib/jupyterlab-quickopen/README.md

 ## Configure

-### A Keyboard Shortcut
+### Using a custom Keyboard Shortcut

+The default keyboard shortcut for opening the quickopen panel is `Accel Ctrl P`.

-You can assign a keyboard shortcut to show the quickopen panel at any time.
+You can assign your own keyboard shortcut to show the quickopen panel at any time.
 Open the keyboard editor by clicking _Settings &rarr; Advanced Settings Editor &rarr; Keyboard Shortcuts_.
 Then enter JSON in the _User Overrides_ text area like the following, adjusting the `keys` value to assign the shortcut of your choosing: